Eco Learning

 School Grounds

-We take part in community litter picks and regularly litter pick our school grounds and immediate streets.
+We take part in community litter picks and regularly litter pick our school grounds and local streets.

 Working with Others

-The garden gang support Rowan Court Elderly residential home and Bradwell Hall nursing home.
-They have developed flower beds and made gifts to send some cheer!
+The garden gang support local nursing homes by caring for their gardens.
+Children have developed flower beds and made gifts to send some cheer!

 o Paper